-For most quality bearings, including every bearing Enduro Bearings makes, Panaccione assures “with a small blade and a careful hand, seals can be removed from the inside race for servicing.”
+For most quality bearings, including every bearing Enduro Bearings makes, Panaccione assures “with a small blade and a careful hand, seals can be removed from the inside race for servicing“.

 What are bearings made from?

 Ultimately, too hard means the balls can become brittle, which is no better than too soft.

-Also, if you’re working with angular contact bearings, the seals are different colors for a reason!
-Black seals are meant to face the centerline, while red should face outwards.
+Also, if you’re working with angular contact bearings, the seals are different colours for a reason – Black seals are meant to face the centerline, while red should face outwards.

 Proper bearing maintenance ends with proper lubrication, which could be anything from sticky waterproof grease to thin frictionless lube.